 About Us

-At WCCNS, parents play a vital role in every aspect of school operations, contributing through classroom participation, school maintenance, fundraising, event planning, policy-making, and more.
+At WCP, parents play a vital role in every aspect of school operations, contributing through classroom participation, school maintenance, fundraising, event planning, policy-making, and more.
 This active involvement not only keeps tuition affordable but also upholds the high standards that make our preschool a special place for young learners to thrive.

 Our Amazing Teachers